 St. Francis Fountain.
 Banana splits and hot-fudge sundaes are what St. Francis Fountain is known for, along with its vintage decor (and popularity with hipsters for weekend brunch).
 Opened in 1918, it recalls the early 1950s, and the menu, with its burgers, BLTs, grilled-cheese sandwiches, and chili with corn bread, is timeless.
 2801 24th St., at York St., San Francisco, CA, 94110.
 415/826–4200.

 Rosamunde Sausage Grill.
-In Lower Haight, the small Rosamunde Sausage Grill serves just that—a slew of different sausages, from Polish to duck to Weisswurst (Bavarian veal).
-You get your choice of two toppings, like grilled onions, sauerkraut, and chili, and since there are only six stools, plan on take-out.
-Head to nearby Duboce Park, with its cute playground.
+In Lower Haight, the small Rosamunde serves a slew of different sausages, from Polish to duck to Weisswurst (Bavarian veal).
+Toppings (choose two) include grilled onions, sauerkraut, chili, and sweet and hot peppers.
+There are only six stools, so plan on take-out.
+Nearby Duboce Park has a cute playground.
 545 Haight St., between Steiner and Fillmore Sts., San Francisco, CA, 94110.
 415/437–6851.

 Park Chalet.
 Finally, both kids and adults love to be by the ocean, and the Park Chalet, hidden behind the two-story Beach Chalet, offers pizza, mac and cheese, sticky ribs, and a big banana split.
+On sunny days, you'll be hard-pressed to find a plot of grass to claim as families gather on blankets and folding chairs to sip the house-brewed beers and listen to live music.
 1000 Great Hwy., at Fulton St., San Francisco, CA, 94121.
 415/386–8439.

 Need a break from the big city?
 View 42-hour itineraries from 13 cities.More

 View deals in San Francisco for vacation packages, hotels, airfare, and more from our partners!More